lamhq/tech-notes/pages/backend/python/testing/pytest.md

 ```

-## Test naming
+## Naming convention

-Naming conventions to keep your test code discoverable by pytest:
+Name your code file to be easily discoverable by pytest:

 - Test files should be named `test_<something>.py` or `<something>_test.py`.
 - Test methods and functions should be named `test_<something>`.